 Add your Mission

-To create a GPS Mission, first, navigate to the Missions tab in the Game Manager, click the drop-down arrow on the blue ‘ADD MISSION TO LIST’ button, and select GPS Mission.
+To create a GPS Mission, first, navigate to the Missions tab in the Experience Manager, click the drop-down arrow on the blue add a Mission button, and select GPS Mission.

 Add in your Mission details

 Next, add your Mission name, point value and Mission description.
 These are required fields, and they will be displayed to your participants.

 Setting your GPS location